jnozzi/cocoadev.com/markdown/BeginnerQuestions.md

 **
 We were all beginners once, remember?
-Play General/WikiWikiNice lest you may need help someday and no one will be around to help you.
+Play WikiWikiNice lest you may need help someday and no one will be around to help you.

 So, too, be nice when answering questions from beginner Cocoa programmers (or wannabes :) on books, tutorials, coding and when to shut up and stop asking such stupid questions.
-See also, General/HowToProgramInOSX.
+See also, HowToProgramInOSX.
 To kick things off, a well-handled example:
 **

 ----